gborros/multivariate_stratification/README.md

+# Multivariate Stratified Sampling of Continuous Variables

 This repository contains work on multivariate stratified sampling of continuous variables.

-Kmedoids -> run files for k-medoids clustering with both neyman-adapted and proportional allocation bb26 -> benchmark method run files (SamplingStrata) for datasets x strata x sample size combinations CV -> minimum CV supplied to SamplingStrata for each datasets x strata x sample size combinations RAW26 -> raw output copied from the HPC. includes extraction files which help to format results and save in WIP26 WIP26 -> output after following the extraction process in RAW26
+## Repository Structure

+- **`Kmedoids/`** — Run files for k-medoids clustering, with both Neyman-adapted and proportional allocation.

+- **`bb26/`** — Benchmark method run files (SamplingStrata) for dataset × strata × sample size combinations.

+- **`CV/`** — Minimum CV supplied to SamplingStrata for each dataset × strata × sample size combination.

+- **`RAW26/`** — Raw output copied from the HPC, including extraction files used to format results and save them into `WIP26/`.

+- **`WIP26/`** — Output produced after following the extraction process in `RAW26/`.